HexHive/datashield/README.md

 ## Compiler options

-You should use the scripts, but if you need/want to change something an know what you're doing you can give options manually.
+You should use the scripts, but if you need/want to change something and know what you're doing you can give options manually.
 These are the options that the scripts setup:

 * `-datashield-lto` enables the datashield pass (required)